-If the second team on offense in an overtime round fails to beat or match the team that went first, the game is over.

-- b.
-Starting with the 2nd overtime, both teams must attempt a 2 point conversion from the 10-yard line. - c.
-Starting with the 3rd overtime, each team will get 1 play from the 5 yard line going out from the endzone.
+- a.
+1st OVERTIME: Each team has the choice to go for 1 (5yd line) or 2 (10yd line).
+If the second team on offense fails to beat or match the team that went first, the game is over. - b.
+Starting with the 2nd OT, both teams must attempt a 2 point conversion from the 10yd line. - c.
+Starting with the 3rd OT, each team will get 1 play from the 5 yard line going out from the endzone.
 The team with the most yards will be the winner.
 The team with the most yards will be awarded 1 point added to their final score. - d.
-The Final Score will be recorded to include all points scored in the overtime periods. - e.
+The Final Score will be recorded to include all points scored in the OT periods. - e.
 All regulation period rules and penalties are in effect. - f.
-There are no timeouts in overtime.
-Each team will be afforded one (1) 'coaches challenge' for the entire overtime session.
-Challenge MUST be a misapplication of a rule, NOT a judgement call by an official. - g.
+There are no timeouts in overtime. - g.
 Interceptions are returnable for a score in OT and are worth 2 points.
+Interceptions returned for a score in OT end the game.